MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

    ![Screen shot with Materials tab selected.](media/blender-materials-tab-full-screen.PNG "Screen shot with Materials tab selected")

-2. Delete all the materials for the duplicate 3D model by selecting the minus sign to the right of the materials.
+2. Delete all the materials for the duplicate 3D object by selecting the minus sign to the right of the materials.

    ![Minus sign.](media/blender-minus-sign-full-screen.PNG "Minus sign")

-3. To hide the original 3D model and show just the duplicate, select the "eye" to the right of the original 3D model name.
-Notice that there are no materials on the duplicate 3D model.
+3. To hide the original 3D object and show just the duplicate, select the "eye" to the right of the original 3D object name.
+Notice that there are no materials on the duplicate 3D object.

     ![Select eye.](media/blender-select-eye.PNG "Select eye")